This company is not yet accredited. To learn more, see reviews below or submit your own.

 Our GE Profile microwave caught fire on Christmas Eve!
 Fumes from the transformer (magnetron) fire are horrible!
 It did not shut off.
 The fire department had to take it out as it continued to smoke!
 It’s defective; it needs to be recalled!
 It’s faulty, defective, and dangerous.

-GE Spacemaker Microwaves Company Profile
+GE Spacemaker Microwaves Company Information